Sproing Interactive

 Sproing Interactive Media GmbH was an Austrian video game developer.
 It was founded in 2001 by Harald Riegler and Gerhard Seiler.
-Riegler and Seiler have owned and managed the company up to the present.
-The company has its headquarters in Vienna, Austria.
+Riegler and Seiler owned and managed the company until its closure in 2017.
+The company had its headquarters in Vienna, Austria.

-Sproing has published over 50 titles of varying scope.
-The company produces games for different platforms such as Wii, Xbox 360, PlayStation 3, PC, PlayStation 2, Xbox, Nintendo DS, PlayStation and Game Boy Advance.
-Panzer Tactics DS (released in 2008) was awarded the Deutscher Entwicklerpreis (German Developer Award) in the category Best German console-game.
+Sproing published over 50 titles of varying scope.
+The company produced games for different platforms such as Wii, Xbox 360, PlayStation 3, PC, PlayStation 2, Xbox, Nintendo DS, PlayStation and Game Boy Advance.
+Panzer Tactics DS (released in 2008) was awarded the Deutscher Entwicklerpreis in the category Best German console-game.
 For autumn 2012, a third game of the show Schlag den Raab was announced, as both predecessors sold over 250,000 copies between them on various platforms.
-In November 2016, the company, at the time with roughly 100 employees the largest game studio in Austria, filed for insolvency.
-It would later be succeeded by Purple Lamp Studios in 2018.
+In November 2016, Sproing, at the time the largest game studio in Austria (with roughly 100 employees), filed for insolvency.
+It was succeeded by Purple Lamp Studios in 2018.
 The company was a member of the G.A.M.E.
 Bundesverband der Computerspielindustrie.